 Technical Electives (9 s.h.)

-Choose three 3-credit technical electives (with lab if applicable) (3000 or 4000 level).
-One must be CET, and the other two must be from CET, EET, ITC, or MET.
+Choose 9 semester hours in technical electives (at the 3000 or 4000 level).
+One must be CET, and the other two from CET, EET, ITC, or MET.

 Engineering Technology Capstone (6 s.h.)